supernlogn/FHacker-HackZurich2021/README.md

 # FHacker-HackZurich2021
-Repo for Fack Checker HackZurich2021
+Repo for Fact Checker for HackZurich2021